-If a user gets notified about of a problem event, they can go to Zabbix frontend, navigate from the problem list to the problem update screen and acknowledge the problem.
+If a user gets notified about a problem event, they can go to Zabbix frontend, open the problem update popup window of that problem using one of the ways listed below and acknowledge the problem.
 When acknowledging, they can enter their comment for it, saying that they are working on it or whatever else they may feel like saying about it.

 This way, if another system user spots the same problem, they immediately see if it has been acknowledged and the comments so far.

 This way the workflow of resolving problems with more than one system user can take place in a coordinated way.

 Acknowledgement status is also used when defining action operations.
 You can define, for example, that a notification is sent to a higher level manager only if an event is not acknowledged for some time.

 To acknowledge events and comment on them, a user must have at least read permissions to the corresponding triggers.
 To change problem severity or close problem, a user must have read-write permissions to the corresponding triggers.

 There are several ways to access the problem update popup window, which allows to acknowledge a problem.